GabeScott/standard-works-vault/General Conference/1985 October - The Gospel of Love.md

 The words she taught her pet bird were the words she lived by.
 Even in death they echoed in the ears of those she left behind.
 Ahead of Marie was a husband who had gone first, too many years ago.
 She had lived a full life and left one final message of good-bye in the words she knew best: “I love you.”

 Marie Hansen left a great legacy, probably greater than she realized.
-For did not the Savior say, “A new commandment I give unto you, That ye love one another; as I have loved you, that ye also love one another”?
-(John 13:34.)
+For did not the Savior say, “A new commandment I give unto you, That ye love one another; as I have loved you, that ye also love one another”? ([[John 13.34|John 13:34]].)

 There are those who wish to know us better, to understand us better as a religion, as a church.
 There are those who write about us and study us.
 But may I suggest that until they take into account this spirit of love, they will never really understand.
 At the heart of it all is a genuine love of God and of fellowman.